opennetworkinglab/tassen/README.md

 1. formally define the forwarding model of a BNG-UP;
-2. implicitly define the runtime API that a BNG control plane (BNG-CP) can use to manipulate the forwarding state of the BNG-UP.
+2. implicitly define the runtime API that a BNG control plane (BNG-CP) can use to manipulate the forwarding state of a BNG-UP.

 To build the P4 program: